mabounassif/math-bootcamp.github.io/_posts/2019-08-21-information-theory.md

 post, we will give a short introduction on the fundamentals of Information Theory in order to help with the understanding.
 We will introduce information, shannon-entropy, cross-entropy, relative entropy and mutual information.
-From there we will bring everything together by applying those notions in topics related to machine learning.
+From there we will bring everything together by applying these notions in topics related to machine learning.